 - Using the cross arrows in the middle, you can shift the area of interest in order to automatically recalculate the result.

-There are three base-plane options available for volume calculation, Linear Fit, Lowest Point and Triangulated.
+There are three base-plane options available for volume calculation; Linear Fit, Lowest Point and Triangulated.

 Linear Fit (formerly "Best Fit") defines the base plane by fitting a perfectly flat plane, in 3D, through the chosen edge points.
 It's great for stand-alone stockpiles in most situations on flat ground.

 Lowest Point calculates a horizontal base plane from the lowest edge point.
 This option is more suited to calculate the volume of benches or stockpiles on flat ground in bins, or where there are neighboring piles right up against each other.
 The lowest point base plane is very sensitive to the vertices of the volume annotation being created and assumes the ground under the annotation is very flat.
 If the ground is slightly sloped then, this can distort results.

 Triangulated joins up all of the edge points to create a 3D surface under your stockpile.
 This is perfect for long thin stockpiles, or for large stockpiles over 0.5 acres in size.